TehBrian/RestrictionHelper/README.md

 ## Building
 This project uses gradle.
 To build, clone the repository and run `./gradlew clean build` in the project directory.
-The built jar should be in `build/libs`.
+The built jar for each subproject will be in `build/libs`.

 ## Contributing
 Feel free to submit a pull-request or file an issue.
 Additionally, implementations